tpulatha/sdl_ios_guides/docs/Mobile Navigation/Introduction/index.md

 ### Connecting an app

 The basic connection is the similar for all apps.
-Please follow the basic instructions in the "Preparation" section of the [mobile weather tutorial](https://github.com/smartdevicelink/sdl_mobileweather_tutorial_ios/wiki/Section%201%20Preparation).
+Please follow [Getting Started > Integration Basics](Getting Started/Integration Basics) for more information.

 The first difference for a navigation app is the `appHMIType` of Navigation that has to be set in the `SDLLifecycleConfiguration`.
 Navigation apps are also non-media apps.

 The second difference is a property called `securityManagers` that needs to be set in the `SDLLifecycleConfiguration` if connecting to a version of Core that requires secure video & audio streaming.
 This property requires an array of classes of Security Managers, which will conform to the `SDLSecurityType` protocol.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
 There is not a general catch-all security library.

-!!! note

-For more information relating to app registration, please reference the "App Registration" section of the [mobile weather tutorial](https://github.com/smartdevicelink/sdl_mobileweather_tutorial_ios/wiki/Section%201%20Preparation#app-registration).

-!!!

 #### Objective-C
 ```objc